Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Today's Gospel + homily (in 300 words)

-Sunday 23rd (A) in Ordinary Time
+Twenty-third Sunday in Ordinary Time (A)

 1st Reading (Ezek 33:7-9): Thus says the Lord: You, son of man, I have appointed watchman for the house of Israel; when you hear me say anything, you shall warn them for me.
 If I tell the wicked, ‘O wicked one, you shall surely die’, and you do not speak out to dissuade the wicked from his way, the wicked shall die for his guilt, but I will hold you responsible for his death.
 But if you warn the wicked, trying to turn him from his way, and he refuses to turn from his way, he shall die for his guilt, but you shall save yourself.